mappum/tmsp/doc.md

 Where `example.NewDummyApplication()` has methods for each of the TMSP messages and `server` handles everything else.

 See the dummy app in `example/golang/dummy.go`.
-It simple adds transaction bytes to a merkle tree, hashing when we call `get_hash` and saving when we call `commit`.
+It simply adds transaction bytes to a merkle tree, hashing when we call `get_hash` and saving when we call `commit`.

 So when we run `tmsp info`, we open a new connection to the tmsp server, which calls the `Info()` method on the application, which tells us the number of transactions in our merlke tree.

-Now, since every command opens a new connection, we provide the `tmsp console` and `tmsp batch` commands.
+Now, since every command opens a new connection, we provide the `tmsp console` and `tmsp batch` commands, to allow multiple TMSP messages on a single connection.

 Running `tmsp console` should drop you in an interactive console for speaking TMSP messages to your application.